4-31 Connective tissue

 CONNECTIVE TISSUE PROPER – 2

-As it lacks large amounst of collagen, the loose connective tissue cannot withstand intense mechanical pressure and traction.
+The loose connective tissue lacks large amounts of collagen fibers and can not withstand intense mechanical pressure and traction.
 On the other hand, it has the advantage of being very flexible.
-As it supports lining and glandular epithelia, blood vessels and nerves it allows restricted movement of epithelia adapted to the mption of organs without damaging these epithelia.
-Furthermore, it allows the relative ease of diffusion of liquids and gases between blood vessels and cells of other tissues providing them with nutrients and oxygen.
+As it supports lining and glandular epithelia, blood vessels and nerves it allows restricted movement of epithelia adapted to the motion of organs without damaging these epithelia.
+Furthermore, a very important function of this kind of connective tissue is it allows the relative ease of diffusion of liquids and gases between blood vessels and cells of other tissues providing them with nutrients and oxygen.

 Intestinal villus – cross section.
 Staining: HE.
 Magnification: medium.